course-details-portlet

 Further on evaluation

-Assignments are given in Norwegian and the assessment answer can be written in Norwegian, Swedish or Danish.
-The assignment can be processed once and resubmitted
+Tasks are given in Norwegian, and the assessment response can be written in Norwegian, Swedish, or Danish.
+In case of failure, the assignment can be revised once and resubmitted.

 Specific conditions